General Elzéar Auguste Cousin de Dommartin

 Dommartin kept busy during the relatively peaceful interlude before the campaign to Egypt.
 He commanded the artillery of the 17th military division for a month, then the 6th arrondissement of artillery for a few weeks before joining the army of the Sambre and Meuse, then the Army of the Rhine, and finally becoming inspector of artillery on the Mediterranean coast.

 Named commander of the artillery of the Army of the Orient, General Dommartin accompanied the expedition, first seeing action at Alexandria.
-He partcipated in the Battle of the Pyramids and was promoted to général de division afterwards by General Bonaparte.
-He next served under Menou at Rosetta, and then in October helped put down the revolt of Cairo.
+He participated in the Battle of the Pyramids and was promoted to général de division afterwards by General Bonaparte.
+He next served under Menou at Rosetta, and then in October he helped put down the revolt of Cairo.
 In 1799 he went on the expedition to Syria, directing the artillery at the sieges of El Arisch and Acre.
-Sent on a mission back to Rosetta, Dommartin returned to Cairo where he boarded a felucca named Le Nil.
+Sent on a mission back to Rosetta, Dommartin returned to Cairo where he boarded a felucca named Nil.
 The next day, as they sailed down the river, a group of Arabs and Mamelukes attacked them.
-The French force was able to beat back the attack and escape, but Dommartin took two wounds that ended up giving him tetanus.
+The French force was able to beat back the attack and escape, but Dommartin took two wounds that gave him tetanus.
 He made it to Rosetta on the 25th, but died within a few weeks due to the infection.

 © Nathan D. Jensen